techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 ## My answers to [first 1:1 questions](https://larahogan.me/blog/first-one-on-one-questions/)
 ### Grumpiness
 What makes you grumpy?
-> Whenever I feel like I don't have challenges to work on or I can't see opportunity for learning new perspectives.
+> Whenever I feel like I don't have challenges to work on or I can't see opportunity for learning new perspectives or mindset.
-When I'm challenged beyond my

 How will I know when you’re grumpy?
 >

 How can I help you when you’re grumpy?
 >

 ### Feedback & Recognition
 How do you like feedback - Teams chat, email, in person, etc?
->
+> Teams, in person

 How do you like feedback - routine like in 1:1s, or as-it-happens?
->
+> Either is good.
+As it happens if possible.

 How do you prefer to receive recognition? (public or private)
 > Public 🎉

 ### Goals and Support
 What makes 1:1s the most valuable for you?
 >

 What are your goals for this year?
 And for the next 3 months?
->
+> Ensure our team has SOP and training available to reduce friction and allow quick impact by team members.

 What do you need from your manager?
 > Autonomy and trust to solve challenges and move the team forward.
 Advocacy for our team at higher levels.

 From your team?
 > Honest feedback and a safe, inclusive work environment for each of us to be trusting and fully engaged.